yinxin630/ezreal/readme.md

 ### Custom Animation

 You can pass property animations to Ezreal component.
-The property animations contain your animation action
+Your animation action should be contained in the property animations

  example animations
  ```